awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 **Important**
 If you plan to export a data flow and launch a Data Wrangler job, ingest data into a SageMaker feature store, or create a SageMaker pipeline, be aware that these integrations require Amazon S3 input data to be located in the same AWS region\.

-You can browse all buckets in your AWS account and import CSV and Parquet files using the Amazon S3 import in Data Wrangler\.
+In Data Wrangler, you can use the Amazon S3 import functionality to browse all the S3 buckets in your AWS account and import files with the following formats:
++ Comma Separated Values \(CSV\)
++ Parquet
++ Javascript Object Notation \(JSON\)
++ Optimized Row Columnar \(ORC\)

+For files formatted in JSON, Data Wrangler supports both JSON lines \(\.jsonl\) and JSON documents \(\.json\)\.
+When you preview your data, it automatically shows the JSON in tabular format\.
+For nested JSON documents that are larger than 5 MB, Data Wrangler shows the schema for the structure and the arrays as values in the dataset\.
+Use the **Flatten structured** and **Explode array** operators to display the nested values in tabular format\.
+For more information, see [Unnest JSON data](data-wrangler-transform.md#data-wrangler-transform-flatten-column) and [Explode array](data-wrangler-transform.md#data-wrangler-transform-explode-array)\.

 When you choose a dataset for import, you can rename it, specify the file type, and identify the first row as a header\.